bparanj/crystal/electronics/terms/forward-reverse.md

 bias

-Forward Bias (Conducting State):
+Forward Bias:

-When a diode is forward-biased (positive voltage applied to the anode relative to the cathode), current flows easily from the anode to the cathode.
+Forward bias in a diode is when positive voltage is applied to the anode and negative voltage to the cathode.

+When a diode is forward-biased, current flows from the anode to the cathode.
+This is the conducting state.

-Reverse Bias (Non-Conducting State)
+Reverse Bias

-When a diode is reverse-biased (positive voltage applied to the cathode relative to the anode), it prevents current from flowing, except in special cases like Zener diodes where reverse breakdown occurs.
+Reverse bias in a diode is when positive voltage applied to the cathode and the negative voltage to the anode.

+When a diode is reverse-biased, it prevents current from flowing.
+This is the non-conducting state.

+Special Case:

+Zener diodes where reverse breakdown occurs.